 preface | table of contents (PDF) | reviews

 You may be a professor if. . . you spend half your time reviewing the work of other professors: conference papers, book manuscripts, and above all, promotion and tenure cases.
-Lately I have had a little too much practice at the latter, however.
-So until I am no longer chairing such proceedings in my own college, please understand that I may need to decline outside requests. ...(I still love book manuscripts, nevertheless.)
+Lately I have had a little too much practice at the latter, however, and so I may need to decline some requests. ...(I still love book manuscripts, nevertheless.)

 Keeping it human amid saturation in media has become an everyday concern for just about anyone-- and the core of a good education.
 This is going to take something quite different from infinite clickable choice.
 It may not be something to send or share.
 It probably involves daily practice at something.
-Communities of practice do share presence and expertise, but not for amusement.
 Consider what it means to need no entertainment!
-Knowing things yourself takes the courage to step away from social networks, political identities, and the economics of perpetual connectivity.
+Knowing things yourself takes the courage to step away from social media, political identities, and the economics of perpetual connectivity.
 You are going to miss almost everything anyway.
 The question is what you DO notice.
 For that, there is nothing like education!